nubot-nudt/dynamic_task_allocation/README.md

 `$ roslaunch allocation_common dynamic_allocation.launch`

-Now, you can see a QT Gui for control terminal and the simulation environment in Gazebo:
+Now, you can see a QT Gui for the control terminal and the simulation environment in Gazebo:

 ![](image/control_terminal&Gazebo.png)

-## Framework of simulation system
+## Framework of the simulation system

 There are six components included in the simulation system: